WalletWasabi/WasabiDoc/docs/using-wasabi/ChangeCoins.md

 ### Address reuse

-When several coins have the same address, then they are owned all by the same entity.
+When several coins have the same address, then they are owned by the same entity.
-Thus if a transaction has a reused address in the output, it is very likely to be the payment amount from one to the other entity.
+Thus if a transaction has a reused address in the output, it is very likely to be the payment amount from one entity to another.
-Thus the other output of this transaction, is likely to be the change of the entity providing the inputs in the transaction.
+Thus the other output of this transaction, is likely to be the change of the entity providing the inputs of the transaction.

 :::warning Remember
 Never reuse addresses!